-UNC Investment Fund, LLC - NCGS § 116-37.2, as revised by S.L.
+NCGS § 116-37.2, as revised by S.L.
 2011-145, Section 9.6E.(c)., allows UNC Health Care's Board to be responsible for the custody and management of funds, including developing policies for deposit, investment, and administration of funds.
 In addition to the Hospitals' assets, the Liability Insurance Trust Fund and UNC Health Care System assets can also be invested under the new guidelines.
-With this legislative flexibility and under the guidance of the Finance Committee of the Board, the Hospitals contracted with UNC Investment Fund, LLC (UNC Investment Fund) in November 2011 to manage the Hospitals' investment fund.
-The UNC Investment Fund is an external investment pool that is not registered with the Securities and Exchange Commission, does not have a credit rating, and is not subject to any regulatory oversight.
-Asset and ownership interests of the
+With this legislative flexibility and under the guidance of the Finance Committee of the Board, the Hospitals has made the following investments: